algokittens/arc69/README.md

 ##### Rendering

 Clients SHOULD render an ASA's latest ARC69 metadata.
-Clients MAY render an ASA's previous ARC69 metadata for changelogs or other historical features
+Clients MAY render an ASA's previous ARC69 metadata for changelogs or other historical features.

 ##### Updating ARC69 metadata